 Decision:

 The TCPA defines “automatic telephone dialing system” as a piece of equipment which has the capacity to both “store or produce telephone numbers to be called, using a random or sequential number generator” and to dial those numbers.
-47 U.S.C. § 227(a)(1)(A)-(B).
+47 U.S.C.
+Section 227(a)(1)(A)-(B).

-Addressing conflict in the application of the TCPA, the Supreme Court held that the provision’s clause “using a random or sequential number generator” modifies both verbs found in § 227(a)(1)(A), Facebook, Inc. v.
+Addressing conflict in the application of the TCPA, the Supreme Court held that the provision’s clause “using a random or sequential number generator” modifies both verbs found in Section 227(a)(1)(A), Facebook, Inc. v.
 Duguid, 141 S. Ct.
 1163, 1169 (2021).
 Thus, a device is not an autodialer under the TCPA unless it “ha[s] the capacity either to store a telephone number using a random or sequential generator or to produce a telephone number using a random or sequential number generator.”
 Id. at 1167.

 The court noted that the consumer here attempted to provide the court with a more technical understanding of telephone dialer technology in support of his claims.